 Can I have multiple CLAUDE.md files?

 Yes.
-Claude supports CLAUDE.md at multiple levels: project root, subdirectories, and user-level.
-A monorepo might have a root CLAUDE.md with shared conventions and per-package CLAUDE.md files with package-specific context.
+The assistant reads CLAUDE.md at multiple levels: project root, subdirectories, and user-level.
+A monorepo runs a root CLAUDE.md with shared conventions plus per-package CLAUDE.md files with package-specific context.
 The files merge hierarchically — more specific files override more general ones.
+Use the hierarchy.
+Do not duplicate.

-How do I measure whether my context layer is working?
+How do I measure whether the context layer is actually working?

 What about sensitive information in the context layer?

-Never put secrets, credentials, or personally identifiable information in CLAUDE.md or skill files.
-For sensitive organizational data, use Layer 3 MCP connections with appropriate access controls — the data stays in the source system and is queried on demand rather than stored in plaintext files.
-Layer 4 entity graphs should store roles and relationships, not personal details.
+Never put secrets, credentials, or PII in CLAUDE.md or skill files.
+For sensitive organizational data, use Layer 3 MCP with proper access controls — the data stays in the source system and is queried on demand instead of sitting in plaintext files.
+Layer 4 entity graphs hold roles and relationships, not personal details.
+The rule: if it would be wrong to commit, it is wrong to put in a context file.

 Never put fast-changing data in CLAUDE.md

-Information that changes weekly or more frequently belongs in Layer 3 (MCP connections).
-Stale CLAUDE.md content is worse than no content because it teaches Claude incorrect facts about your current state.
+Anything that drifts weekly belongs in Layer 3, not Layer 1.
+Stale CLAUDE.md content is worse than no content because it teaches the assistant incorrect facts about your current state — the assistant trusts the file, the file is wrong, and you are debugging hallucinations that came from your own commits.

-Every skill file needs a clear trigger condition
+Every skill file needs an explicit trigger condition

 Monitor context window utilization monthly